JESUS CHRISTIANS TIMELINE

 Their protests and social work in the area attracted international media interest, as well as many volunteers, journalists, and other organizations.
 However, they were eventually pressured to leave after being repeatedly threatened from the local slumlord (“JC History 1981-1996” 2016; McGirk 1995).

 In the late 1990s, the group adopted a new direction.
-Several members defected from the group, and they began to call themselves “Jesus Christians”(“JC History 1981-1996” 2016).
+Prominent members left the group, and those who remained began to call themselves “Jesus Christians”(“JC History 1981-1996” 2016).
 They handed over the work they had done in India to various charity organizations and began to focus upon evangelism, through the distribution of their tracts.
 The Jesus Christians website describes the reason for this shift from humanitarian work to witnessing, stating that “we were keen to reduce our involvement in that form of “social work” and to increase our involvement in getting out the printed word.”(“JC History 1981-1996” 2016).
-In 1996, this change in focus led to a split in the community led by Dave and Cherry’s son, Kevin McKay who left with many other members (“The Split” 2016).
+In 1998, this change in focus led to a split in the community which resulted in the departure of many members (“The Split” 2016).
 Up to this point the group went by many names which were often given to them by the media, such as the Rappville Christians, Medowie Volunteers, Sydney Christians, the Australians, Nullarbor Walkers, and the Christians.
 In 1998, they officially named themselves the Jesus Christians (“A Change of Name” 2016).

 Throughout the 2000s, over thirty JC members made altruistic kidney donations to strangers.
 The first to document the kidney donations was The Guardian journalist Jon Ronson.
 In 2002, he wrote a two-part article for the Guardian (Ronson 2002a, 2002b), and in 2003, he produced a television documentary, Kidneys for Jesus (Ronson 2003) where he followed the donation process of several JC members.
 In 2004, the group came under scrutiny once again for the kidney donations.
 The JCs admitted that they had exaggerated how long they had known the recipients so that they would be allowed to donate.
 At the time, unrelated kidney donations were not legal in Australia, and it raised questions about the legality of the JCs actions (Giles 2004; Scott 2004; “NSW to Allow Live Kidney Donations” 2004).
 In NSW, this led to a re-evaluation of NSW policy on kidney donations, which allowed for un-related kidney donations (“NSW To Allow Live Kidney Donations” 2004).
 In Victoria, the JCs were banned from donating their kidneys (“JC Kidney Ban in Australia” 2016).
 The JCs kidney donations also spurred debate in the medical community over whether the JC members should be allowed to donate (Frunză et al. 2010; Mueller et al. 2008).
 They were rejected from the Mayo Clinic in the United States from donating, due to the fears that the members were being coerced by Dave McKay (Mueller et al. 2008).
 In 2008, the JCs entered the public stage again when Australian Story (“Ash’s Anatomy” 2007) produced a report on JC member Ashwyn Falkingham, who wanted to donate his kidney to a woman in Canada.
 The story focused on the plight of Falkingham’s parents to prevent him from donating his kidney and “rescue” him from the JCs.
 Initially, they quashed his efforts by contacting the Canadian health authorities (“Ash’s Anatomy” 2007), but Falkingham later successfully donated in Cyprus (“Kidneys” 2016).